I’m a huge advocate of goal setting.

 I’m still achieving my big goals, I’m just adjusting the variables.

-FIVE.
-Celebrate the Successes
+05 Celebrate the successes

 This year has been challenging for me.
 I’ve been working hard to pivot my business and include coaching and training as core service offerings.
 Because of this relentless pursuit of my goals we didn’t take a family summer vacation this year.